AdexiLexi/Mastermind-Revamp/README.md

 ![4-digit-7-segment-LED-display-pinout-300x207](https://github.com/AdexiLexi/Mastermind-Revamp/assets/122487834/b30f4c85-d2bc-48e6-9600-6c0bf6cada04)

 * Arduino pin # (X) connects to 7-Seg Pin # (Y)
+* Note that decimal will be the ONLY pin on the 7-Segment Display not connected.
+This is because we do not use it for this project.

 | Arduino Pin # | 7-Seg Pin # (See Above) |
 | ------------- |:-----------------------:|